 Bethells Beach (Te Henga)

 Bethells Beach also known as Te Heng is a stunning black-sand beach with heaps exploration options.
 To start, Te Henga is great for swimming and surfing.
-As it is a fairly popular beach and the swells can get quite rough the ladies and gents from Life Saving Patrol are present during summer months.
-If waves are not your thing then the nearby Lake Wainamu is one of the nicest lakes to swim in the entire country 😉
+As it is a fairly popular beach and the swells can get quite rough Life Saving Patrol are present during summer months.
+If waves are not your thing then the nearby Lake Wainamu is one of the nicest lakes to swim in North Island 😉

 Bethells is also known for it’s great walks.
 Among others there is the Te Henga Walkway and Lake Wainamu and sand dunes track.
 While Te Henga Walkway is a long 6 hour return walk, sand dunes and lake track can be completed within 30 minutes.